acli/new_clock/doc/Working_notes_on_citation_file_format.md

 Peculiarities:

-- This isn’t really a hard dependency, but one option for a hard dependency if you choose to go this path
+- This isn’t really a hard dependency, but one option to resolve a hard dependency

 Unresolved question: